nickgeerts/redwood-pm2/README.md

 ### Linux server

 Your server should have a user for deploying the app with.
 It should be configured with a SSH key pair so you can easily SSH into it from your development environment.
-In this example this user is named 'deploy'.
+In this example this user is named `deploy`.

 ### Nginx

 Your Nginx configuration file for the app should look something like this.
-For this example, this file is stored at `/etc/nginx/sites-available/redwood-pm2` and is symbolically linked to `/etc/nginx/sites-enabled/redwood-pm2`.
+Typically, this file would be stored at `/etc/nginx/sites-available/redwood-pm2` and is symbolically linked to `/etc/nginx/sites-enabled/redwood-pm2`.

-Please note that the trailing slash in the proxy_pass value is very essental to correctly map the API functions.
+Please note that the trailing slash in the proxy_pass value is essental to correctly map the API functions.

 ```
 server {